owaisakramae/RMS/README.md

 # Restaurant Management System (RMS)

 The Restaurant Management System (RMS) project is a terminal-based application designed to efficiently manage various tasks and operations within a restaurant environment.
-Additionally, it includes functionality for managing the stock inventory on the backend.
-This project is implemented using file handling.
+Additionally, it includes functionality for managing stock inventory, ensuring that stock levels are updated dynamically based on orders made and recipes used.
+This project is implemented using file handling for data management and storage.

 ## Features